urbandrone/futils/examples/ex04-monads.md

 Both work nearly identical and it's hard to grasp the difference, so I made it obvious: The `Promise` based version runs immediatly - no way to stop it once it's running.

 The `Task` based version works equally, but it doesnt run.
-This allows to store it in a constant and reuse it immediatly.
+This allows us to store it as a constant value and reuse it immediatly.

+In case you want to run different Tasks in parallel, the Tasks in `futils` have a static `all` and a static `race` function implemented. `all` takes a bunch of Tasks and returns a Task which resolves when all given Tasks are finished.
+The `race` method takes a bunch of Tasks and resolves as soon as one of the given Tasks resolves.
+They work exactly the same like the native `Promise.race` and `Promise.all` functions, but the created Task is evaluated lazily instead of eager.

+### Promise compatibility
+A `Task` can easily be converted into a `Promise` and vice versa, with the static `Task.fromPromise` and `Task.toPromise` methods.
+Each instance of a Task additionally has a `toPromise` method implemented, which makes converting a breeze.
+Please note that a `Task` which is converted into a `Promise` is evaluted immediatly, because that's the execution model of promises.

 Make sure to get yourself familiar with `Functor`s, `Applicative`s and `Monad`s, we are going to use them in the next tutorial a lot.